- Queensland Law Society (QLS)

 ‘My greatest satisfaction is the trust people place in me to deliver for them during their hour of need.
 Being able to make a positive difference in their lives makes my role so rewarding.’

-Garreth Turner has been a member of Shine Lawyers since 2009 and is the Branch Manager of the Townsville office.
+Garreth Turner has been a member of Shine Lawyers since 2009 and is Special Counsel with the Townsville office.
 As a local Townsville resident, Garreth is passionate about fighting for the rights of the local community and ensuring those in need have access to quality legal advice and guidance.

 Since joining Shine, Garreth has refined his area of practice to specialise in catastrophic injuries, dealing with some of the firm’s most complex medical cases.
 Working alongside the Major Claims department, Garreth fights to obtain justice for who have suffered severe brain, spinal and orthopaedic injuries.
 For Garreth, representing the disenfranchised is an honour and a privilege and he will not rest until justice is obtained for his clients.